Joe Taylor (footballer, born 2002)

-Joseph William John Taylor (born 18 November 2002) is a professional footballer who plays as a forward for club Huddersfield Town and is a Wales under-21 international.
+Joseph William John Taylor (born 18 November 2002) is a professional footballer who plays as a forward for club Huddersfield Town and the Wales international team.

 Club career

 King's Lynn Town

 Taylor began his career in the academy at Norwich City, before being released at the age of 15.
-After a period at Swaffham Town, Taylor signed for King's Lynn Town at the age of 16.
+Taylor signed for King's Lynn Town at the age of 16.

 Taylor signed a one-year contract extension King's Lynn in December 2020.
 Taylor joined Eastern Counties League Premier Division club Wroxham on loan ahead of the 2021–22 season, making his debut on the opening day against Walsham-le-Willows.
 In his first home match, Taylor scored a hat-trick as his side thrashed Thetford Town 7–2.
 In October 2021, Taylor was recalled by King's Lynn after scoring 21 goals in just thirteen appearances and made his National League debut off of the bench in a 1–0 home defeat to Solihull Moors.